kbroman/mygmailR/ReadMe.md

 ### Usage

-First, you may need to set up an application-specific password for this, by going to [Google](http://www.google.com) &rarr; Accounts &rarr;
+I set up a separate Google account just for sending emails and texts from R. And you may need to set up an application-specific password for this, by going to [Google](http://www.google.com) &rarr; Accounts &rarr;
 Security &rarr;
 [App passwords settings](https://security.google.com/settings/security/apppasswords?pli=1).

 Create a file in your home directory, `~/.gmail_private` that contains your gmail password (`password`), gmail account (`gmail`) and an email address that your corresponds to texting to yourself (`text`).
+You can include an optional `to` record.

 ```
 password this_is_my_gmail_password
 gmail    my_gmail@gmail.com
 text     1234567890@text.att.net
+to       default_to@someplace.com
 ```

 Make this file not readable by others.
 At the UNIX command line, type